 Following the surgery, will prescribe antibiotic drops to prevent infection.
 While most people experience some soreness or itching postoperatively, try not to rub or put pressure on your eye.
 Some eye doctors even recommend wearing a patch for a few days to protect your eye while it heals.
 To further help you heal, certain movements and activities that involve bending and lifting will be temporarily restricted.

 You will most likely notice improved vision within a day or two, along with increased vibrancy and sharpness of color.
 Total healing usually requires 6 to 8 weeks.

 The vast majority of people who undergo cataract surgery are satisfied with the outcome.
 Not only are they thrilled to have sharper and clearer vision, but are also pleased with the overall improvement in their lifestyle.
 Only once their “new” vision sets in do they notice the series of adjustments they previously made to accommodate their deteriorating vision.
 After surgery, you will find that you can resume activities that you previously enjoyed and regain your quality of life.
 Driving, reading, playing cards, and watching television will no longer be a chore.

-If you are considering cataract surgery, Dr. Chirag R. Patel and the warm, friendly staff at Ophthalmology Center at Turner Eye Institute are happy to address all questions and concerns you may have.
+If you are considering cataract surgery, our eye doctors and the warm, friendly staff at in San Leandro will be happy to address all questions and concerns you may have.
 Please feel free to be in touch and schedule your appointment today.